daoviethoang1402/application-form-evaluator/README.md

-# application-form-evaluator
+# Application Form Evaluator

 ## Introduction

-This is the root repository to Application Form Evaluator, a web application that uses the power of GPT-4o through OpenAI API to evaluate application forms from candidates.
+This is the root repository to Application Form Evaluator, a web application that leverages the job of evaluating application forms from candidates by using the (holy) power of GPT-4o from OpenAI.

 Link to front end repository: [here](https://github.com/daoviethoang1402/application-form-evaluator-frontend)